clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 > If you are a Tailscale user playing with homelab setups would love to hear from you  <a href="https://q6o.to/czt" target="_blank">`X Twitter`</a> or <a href="https://q6o.to/czm" target="_blank">`Mastodon`</a>.

 ## Tailscale Operator
-The Tailscale Operator vastly simplifies this picture by enabling a single extension to be installed into the cluster which then exposes the desired services to the tailnet with simple annotations of existing Kubernetes manifests.
+The Tailscale Operator vastly simplifies this picture by enabling a single extension to be installed into the cluster which then exposes the desired services to the tailnet with simple annotations of existing Kubernetes manifests.<br/>
 <img style="width:370;height:270px" src="/static/img/2023-tailscaleoperator/ineedanexitfast.jpg" >